 You should also consider taking classes part time so that you can continue working your day job.
 It might take you twice as long to finish, but when you do graduate, you’ll be glad you own that degree (rather than owe Sallie Mae for it).

 What Types of Jobs Don’t Require a Degree?

 I recently spoke with a woman on my show who wanted to be a project manager.
 She called to ask me if I thought she should go back to school and get an MBA.

 My answer?
 No!

-Okay, I was a little bit nicer than that.
-But c’mon, getting an MBA might be impressive, but it’s not going to make you a better project manager than someone without one.
+Getting an MBA might be impressive, but it’s not going to make you a better project manager than someone without one.
 If you’ve got the chops (you’re extremely organized, you know how to delegate and hold people accountable, etc.), then a degree shouldn’t hold you back from being the best project manager out there.

 There are tons of other professions that you’d be surprised to know do not require going back to school.
 Here are just a few: